VijayChamantha/DataStructureAndAlgorithms/README.md

 # DataStructureAndAlgorithms
-we going to make algorithms
+we going write iptimised solutions to algorithms